Q&A-Europe's new treaty to tighten budget rules

 | BRUSSELS

-pact when leaders meet at a summit on Jan.
-30. But preparatory
+the pact when leaders meet at a summit on Jan.
+30. But

 WHAT DOES THE PACT AIM TO DO?